petervflocke/rpitvheadend/README.md

 ####Hands-on high level wiring diagram of all elements
 ![High Level Wiring](https://raw.githubusercontent.com/petervflocke/rpitvheadend/master/highlewelwiring.jpg  "High Level Wiring")

-> **Note:**
->For your reference I used as a housing an old D-Link Di-624 Wlan Router.
-Power socket is cut out from DVD Player board to get a nice stable 4 pin molex / amp connector.
-Just cut out the size you need.
-De-solder unwanted elements (I left some capacitors) tracked down the paths from the molex socket and solder 12V and 5V power cables.

 **Used GPIO for rotary the switch and relay**

 GPIO | Header PIN | Switch